glasnt/talks/2019_10_PyGotham.podium/slides.md

 A lot of tutorials you see out there use flask as the target of a python web server deployment demonstration

+Just copy up your code somewhere and run.
+Easy!

 This is because of one simple fact
 ---
 class: title